-How manufacturers can reduce cyber risk and prepare for cyber attacks
+How manufacturers can reduce cyber risk bein prepared cyber attacks

 Manufacturers need to be careful of unwanted attention